ICT Security Specialist - IT-Online

-The incumbent must protect and maintain the confidentiality, integrity and availability of data processed on ICT systems both on premises and in the cloud.
-You will monitor the client’s computer networks for security issues, install security software, and document any security issues or breaches you find.
+To protect and maintain the confidentiality, integrity and availability of data processed on ICT systems both on premises and in the cloud.
+The incumbent will monitor the company’s computer networks for security issues, install security software, and document any security issues or breaches found.

 - Investigate security breaches and other cybersecurity incidents.